 Transit Master Plan (TMP)

-Residents took part in open public workshops in 2005, on how to increase transit ridership by improving services.
+Residents took part in open public workshops in 2005 regarding how to increase transit ridership by improving services.
 The feedback obtained from the public was used to develop an outline for the Transit Master Plan.

 The study encompassed the examination of possible service improvements such as:

-possible customer amenities such as bus shelters, security, ergonomics, and climate control; possible marketing strategies and integration with other modes of transportation.
+Possible customer amenities such as bus shelters, security, ergonomics, and climate control

-- Review of current operations and development of a ridership growth plan;
+- A review of current operations and development of a ridership growth plan

-- Development of a strategic plan providing short and long term goals and strategies;
+- The development of a strategic plan providing short- and long-term goals and strategies

-- Decision model for public transit route planning and scheduling integrating transit, transportation and land use planning;
+- A decision model for public transit route planning and scheduling which integrates transit, transportation, and land-use planning

-Read the details of the TMP - Management Growth and Asset Management Plan.
+Read the details of the Transit Master Plan: Management Growth and Asset Management Plan (PDF).

 3700 North Service Road East